Berry-Battalion/peoriacivichackathon2017/Project Submission Template/Readme.md

 # Peoria Civic Hackathon Submission Example

 This is a sample submission for the Peoria Civic Hackathon.

-This is just a sample of what your repo can look like when you submit it to us as part of the final process for judging the hackathon.
+PEORIA in Progress - An app that overlays construction data with possible routes based on the activity you plan to do.
+(Walking, Driving, Biking, etc)

 ## Description

-A brief introduction to your project.
-It should include the motivation behind the project and also how it addresses the challenge statement.
+PEORIA in Progress is dedicated to assisting residents, business owners, and visitors of Peoria visualize and understand current and planned infrastructure projects

 ## Screenshots